The 6 Costly Cattle Handling Mistakes Most Ranchers Don’t Realize They’re Making

 Overcrowding Pens

-One of the most common cattle handling mistakes is overcrowding chutes and pens.
+One of the most common cattle handling mistakes is overcrowding pens and chutes.
 Pens should never be filled more than halfway.
-Cattle will be reluctant to enter a squeeze chute if they are held too long in a pen beforehand.
-Cattle are also programmed to follow others in the herd — keeping them moving is the most efficient way to process them.
+Cattle become reluctant to enter the squeeze chute if they’re held too long in a crowded pen.
+Since cattle naturally follow the herd, the most efficient processing comes from keeping cattle moving instead of holding them in tight groups.

 Keeping Cattle in the Dark

-Cattle have low visual acuity and poor depth perception, but they are highly sensitive to light and dark.
-Trying to force an animal into a dark building is a common cattle handling mistake.
-Instead, let the daylight into your facilities by installing skylights and using electric lighting to eliminate shadows.
+Cattle have low visual acuity and struggle with depth perception.
+They are highly sensitive to changes in light and shadow.
+Trying to force cattle into a dark building is a common mistake.
+Instead, let daylight into your facilities with skylights or use bright, even electric lighting to eliminate shadows and encourage cattle to move forward naturally.

 Chasing or Circling Cattle